kube-rs/website/docs/controllers/application.md

 - [futures] :: async rust abstractions
 - [tokio] :: supported runtime for async rust features

+Additional dependencies are useful, but we will go through these later as we add more features.

 !!! warning "Alternate async runtimes"

-    We depend on `tokio` for its `time`, `signal` and `sync` features, and while it is in theory possible to swap out a runtime, you would be sacrificing the most actively supported and most advanced runtime available.
-Avoid going down an alternate path unless you have a good reason.
+    `kube` depends on [tokio] for its `time`, `signal` and `sync` features.
+Trying to swap to an alternate runtime is neither recommended, nor practical.

-Additional dependencies are useful, but we will go through these later as we add more features.

 ### Setting up errors